 The bridge is known for its 831 sculpted masks it boasts as decorations.
 As a result, it’s hands down one of the most beautiful bridges in France.

 6. There are Several Statues of Liberty

 New York’s Lady Liberty – the Statue of Liberty – is not an only child.
-The statue was gifted by the French to the US, so it seems fitting that France has its own statues of liberty.
-There are ten in France, with at least four visible to the public in Paris.
+The French gifted the statue to the US, so it seems fitting that France has its own statues of liberty.
+There are ten in France, with at least four visible in Paris.

 - Musée d’Orsay – cast in 1889.

 - Île aux Cygnes – given to the city in 1889 by US citizens living in Paris.

 - Musée des Arts et Métiers – a smaller statue finished in 1878.

 - Flame of Liberty – a copy of the torch, doubling today as a people’s memorial to Princess Diana, who died in the tunnel below the torch.